-The domain concept is the most important concept in an IT environment operated with Univention Corporate Server (UCS).
+The domain concept is the most important concept in an IT environment operated with UCS.
 The domain concept offers a way to centrally manage an IT environment where administrators can map their organization’s structure to the IT environment.

 Simplified, an IT environment consists of computer systems and users.
-Systems offer services that provide functionality.
-Users use functionality.
+Systems offer services that provide capability.
+Users use capability.
 A domain is a single trust context that groups one or more entities like computer systems or users.
 The domain offers special services called domain services to systems and users.
-The figure Relationship of the systems, services and users in a domain shows the relationship between the actors systems, services and users.
+Fig. 3.1 shows the relationship between the actors systems, services, and users.

 One key participant in a domain is the identity, a digital representation for persons.
 An identity represents an account for a user in a domain.
 It holds information like for example username and password for login.
 Furthermore, it contains various data associated to the user like for example group memberships, permissions, and different attributes used by services.